CO-144: Incentive Adjustment for Preferred Product/Service

 How to Prevent CO-144

-- Maintain a current copy of each payer's preferred product/service list and ensure clinical staff have access to it when making product or service decisions
+- Maintain a current copy of each payer's preferred product/service list and ensure clinical staff have access when making product decisions

-- Train clinical and billing staff on the payer's incentive program criteria so preferred products are selected and coded correctly from the start
+- Train clinical and billing staff on payer incentive program criteria so preferred products are selected and coded correctly

-- Include the correct product identifiers (NDC codes, HCPCS codes, manufacturer information) on claims to ensure the incentive is properly applied
+- Include correct product identifiers (NDC codes, HCPCS codes, manufacturer information) on claims to ensure incentives are properly applied

-- Review payer contracts periodically to stay informed of changes to incentive program terms, preferred lists, and qualifying criteria
+- Review payer contracts periodically to stay informed of changes to incentive program terms and preferred lists

 - Monitor claims for incentive adjustments to detect patterns and adjust purchasing or prescribing practices as needed